 Best Insurance Rates For Drivers With A DUI

 It goes without saying that alcohol and driving are not a good combination.
 If you’ve been convicted of driving under the influence, you’re probably paying more for insurance than you were before your charges.

 In our study, we analyzed the car insurance rates for a driver who had one DUI but otherwise had clear driving and criminal records.
-State Farm and Progressive were found to offer the lowest rates for motorists with a DUI conviction in Alaska.
+State Farm was found to offer the lowest rates for motorists with a DUI conviction in Alaska.

 Best Rates For Senior Drivers

 Although being a senior might not automatically guarantee lower car insurance premiums, older drivers tend to pay less because they’re not on the road as often as their younger counterparts.
 The driver in our study was age 65, traveled only 4,000 miles per year, and was a homeowner.